 Sicily has long been on the bucket list – ever since a friend told me the best Italian food is found in Sicily!
 Mmmmm Italian food… So when I found myself with 10 days off in April, I jumped at the chance to take a road trip around Sicily.
-The only problem was deciding what to include in my 10 day Sicily Itinerary – there is just so many things to do in Sicily, I could have easily occupied myself for a month!There is just so much to do and see in Sicily, I could have easily occupied myself for a month! #sicily #sicilyitinerary #silyroadtrip @VisitSicilyOP Click To Tweet
+The only problem was deciding what to include in my 10 day Sicily Itinerary – there are just so many things to do in Sicily, I could have easily occupied myself for a month!There is just so much to do and see in Sicily, I could have easily occupied myself for a month! #sicily #sicilyitinerary #silyroadtrip @VisitSicilyOP Click To Tweet

 So whilst this is the 10 day Sicily Itinerary I followed, it could easily be a 14-day Sicily itinerary as I did pack a lot in and in an ideal world, I would have benefited from a few R&R days in between!
 However, I’m one of those people who gets serious FOMO (that’s ‘fear of missing out’ btw!)
 So I knew that the effort of travelling around the island would be worth it to tick off everything on my Sicily bucket list.

 ** Pssst, this article may contain affiliate links.
 If you have no idea what this means, click here and everything will be explained!**